 -

-The Vanoise : The first national park created in France, Vanoise offers exceptional alpine landscapes, glaciers and rich fauna, notably marmots and ibex.
+La Vanoise : France's first national park, La Vanoise offers exceptional alpine scenery, glaciers and a rich fauna, including marmots and ibex.

 -

-Vanoise Pass : Located in the Vanoise National Park, this pass offers breathtaking views of the surrounding glaciers and peaks, and is an excellent spot for observing alpine wildlife.
+Col de la Vanoise : Located in the Vanoise National Park, this pass offers breathtaking views of the surrounding glaciers and peaks, and is an excellent spot for observing alpine wildlife.

 -

-Mount Pourri Shelter : Offering mountain accommodation and stunning views of Mont Pourri, this refuge is a popular stop for hikers looking to recharge their batteries in a majestic setting.
+Refuge du Mont Pourri : Offering mountain accommodation and breathtaking views of Mont Pourri, this refuge is a popular stopover for hikers wishing to recharge their batteries in a majestic setting.

 Preparation and safety tips

-Preparing a hike on these GRs requires good planning and physical preparation.
-It is essential to have appropriate equipment, check the weather forecast and plan your route according to your physical condition and mountain experience.
+Preparing to hike these GR requires careful planning and physical preparation.
+It's essential to have the right equipment, check the weather forecast and plan your route according to your physical condition and mountaineering experience.

 Environmental impact and conservation

-The increasing use of GR trails raises important questions about environmental impact.
-It is crucial that hikers practice "Leave No Trace" to minimise their footprint and help conserve these landscapes for future generations.
+The increasing use of GR trails raises important questions about their environmental impact.
+It is crucial that hikers practice "Leave No Trace" to minimize their footprint and help conserve these landscapes for future generations.